dsjas297/FaceBreak/README.txt

     - FaceBreakUser contains the server side code for creating and managing users.
 These methods are used by the ServerBackend and FBClientHandler classes to interact with user information.
     - It creates and manages the files on the server that store the information for a user.
     - It has a constructor which creates a representation of a User object, but any changes made to this object are automatically copied to disk (this should hopefully keep the state consistent)
-    - It contains methods to add a user, check if user exists, add a friend for a user, delete a friend for a user, mark other users trustworthy or untrustworthy, and edit profile information.
+    - It contains methods to add a user, check if user exists, add a friend for a user, delete a friend for a user, generate notifications, and edit profile information.
---ServerBackend
+--FieSystem
-    - Function initDirTree() initializes the directory structure by creating an empty users file if one does not exist, and creating the userID file which we
+    - Function initDirTree() initializes the directory structure:
+    	- Creating an empty users file if one does not exist
-    - Other functions are createPost, viewPosts, addFriend, and deleteFriend
-    - This does repeat some functionality in the other files and will have to be refactored
+    	- Creates user ID file if it doesn't exist (to assign unique user IDs)
+    	- Creates notification ID file if it doesn't exist (to assign unique notification IDs)
+    	- Creates family / boss file if it doesn't exist
+    - Function writeSecure uses a hash of the server password to write data and a hash of the data to disk in an encrypted format
+    - Function readSecure reads what writeSecure has written
+    - Also contains system setup constants (like the location of the above files)

 INSTALLATION
 1. Unzip the files.
 You will see a folder titled â€œFaceBreakâ€�